-Pursuant to the Updated Exemption Order made on April 22, 2020, asymptomatic workers who are “essential to the movement of goods and people, protection of the food supply chain” or, who are “essential to preserving life, delivering patient care and life-saving service” are permitted to travel to Newfoundland and Labrador.
+The Self-Isolation Exemption Order made on May 29, 2020, identifies asymptomatic workers in a number of areas as being subject to modified 14-day self-isolation requirements (as well as being permitted to travel to Newfoundland and Labrador).
+These include “essential to the movement of goods and people, protection of the food supply chain” and those who are “essential to preserving life, delivering patient care and life-saving service.”
 These workers include those working in trade, transportation, fishery, mining, agriculture, hydro-electric and oil and gas sectors, as well as those working as essential health care workers.
-It should also be noted that these workers are exempt from the 14-day self-isolation requirement.
+A complete list of the exemptions can be found here.

 Individuals with Extenuating Circumstances

 Lastly, the provincial government is permitting individuals to enter the province where there are extenuating circumstances.
 The government has provided the following examples of what may be considered “extenuating circumstances”: